LaDiRad/sprint-overrun-prediction/README.md

 Notebooks are numbered in the order they should be executed.
 Each notebook reads only from its designated input folder(s) and writes only to its own output folder, so re-running any single notebook does not affect the outputs of others.

 All notebooks were originally run in Google Colab.
 File paths reference Google Drive by default; adjust the `PROJECT` variable at the top of each notebook if running locally.

+All experiments were performed in Google Colab using Python 3.13.15.
+See **requirements.txt** for exact package versions.